toddnichols/toddnichols.github.io/_posts/2019-04-24-Northwestern-University-Case-Study.md

 permalink: /best_practices/nu-case-study/
 ---

-## Northwestern University Case Study
+## Northwestern University Case Studys
 ## Intermediate German
 ## Winter 2018/2019
 *prepared by the coordinator of the Intermediate program at NU, Martina Kerlova*